 What we don’t: The Fenix 5X surpasses it in mapping.

-At under $500, the Fenix 3 and Suunto Ambit3 below are natural competitors for triathletes and dedicated outdoorspeople.
+The Fenix 3 and Suunto Ambit3 below are long-time competitors for triathletes and dedicated outdoorspeople.
 In weighing the two with a focus on hiking, mountaineering, and skiing, we give the edge to the Fenix, while the Ambit3 wins out for pure triathletes.
 And both fall short of the newer Fenix 5X with its intuitive operation and detailed mapping.
-But opting for the older Fenix 3 delivers a slew of fun data at a $250 savings.
+But opting for the older Fenix 3 delivers a slew of fun data at a $300 savings.

 See the Garmin Fenix 3